Hack23/cia-compliance-manager/docs/diagrams/README.md

 - Higher-order component patterns
 - Component composition strategies
 - Reusable UI building blocks

+## How to Use These Diagrams

+- **Architectural Understanding**: Use these diagrams to understand the overall structure
+- **Component Selection**: Identify which components to use for specific requirements
+- **Extension Planning**: Plan how to extend the system by understanding relationships
+- **Dependency Analysis**: Identify component and service dependencies

 These visualizations help developers understand the application structure and make informed design decisions when maintaining or extending the system.